dsoto/WP16/outline.md

     households in the Lake Sentani region
 - Electricity access among the surveyed households ranged from grid access to village-level access, to only household-level sources of energy
+- We are especially interested in comparisons between different levels of access to energy
 - The survey was designed and administered by Advancing Energy and Cenderwash University as part of an electrification effort in the Lake Sentani region
 - The survey used the ODK platform which allows for the electronic